Skip to content

 Just do these three small things:

-If you’ve had a rough lesson before, you’re not starting over.
+If you have had a rough lesson before, you are not starting over.

 • review what felt confusing